Empowering Our Sisters and Brothers with Knowledge

 - Tutoring

-- Brunner Literacy Center: website; Literacy Center launched in Trotwood; Literacy Center Wins Award; Bulletin Article; Celebrates first G.E.D.
-Graduate
+- Brunner Literacy Center; Literacy Center launched in Trotwood; Literacy Center Wins Award; bulletin article

 - Interview with Sister Karen Elliott published in Management Monthly, Newsletter for Educators, October 2011